 My block between Grand and Hester streets was dominated by low-end bars and flop houses where for just a couple of dollars one could rent a bed for the night.
 During the warmer months few bothered with the flop houses, preferring to sleep on the street and use what money they had for wine.
 Every time I entered or left 98 Bowery I had to push my way past drunken or passed-out men.
 Most were harmless but you never could be sure.
 No wonder the rent was cheap.

 98 Bowery was one of three or four buildings on the block owned by Sol Fried.
-The factories and warehouses that had once occupied the upper floors of these buildings were long gone and Sol rented exclusively to artists who coveted the large empty spaces.
-These Bowery buildings were not officially zoned as housing so living there was illegal unless you were on one of the top two floors and had been certified by the Department of Cultural Affairs under a special artist-in-residence program.
-Each floor was equipped with a big, hanging, space heater that barely heated the large, drafty lofts.
-It was up to the tenants to fix up and maintain their own spaces For the most part it was a raw, borderline existence, although in retrospect, as poorly as we lived we represented the first wave of gentrification
+The factories and warehouses that had once occupied the upper floors of these buildings were long gone and Sol rented exclusively to artists.
+Legalizing these spaces was often difficult.
+Some units were covered by the Department of Cultural Affairs’ special artist-in-residence program, which restricted residency to the top two floors.
+Each floor was equipped with a big, hanging space heater that barely heated the large, drafty lofts.
+It was up to the tenants to fix up and maintain their own spaces For the most part it was a raw, borderline existence, although in retrospect, as poorly as we lived we represented the first wave of gentrification.

 On the ground floor of 98 Bowery was Harry’s Bar, one of about five bars on the block catering to the alcoholics.
 At times we would go down to Harry’s to buy cigarettes and quarts of beer, but for the most part, we did our best to kept our distance from the depressing realities of the street.
 Keeping one’s sanity meant putting on blinders and barely acknowledging the humanity of the drunken men we called “bums.”
 My consciousness was raised a bit when Bettie Ringma moved in with me in the mid 1970s.
 Bettie talked with everyone and we soon knew the stories and struggles of Jimmy, Larry and other regulars on the street.
 I even learned that Harry Mason who owned the bar was an acquaintance of my Aunt Helen in Brighton Beach.